MaribelHearn/fc-scripts/README.md

 ### How to use

 Click 'Download ZIP' to download this repository, then extract it into your server folder.
-The scripts will initialise the data that they use when you open your server, for which they will create a folder called 'data'.
+The scripts will initialise the data that they use when you open your server, for which they will create a folder called `data`.
 Be careful if you touch this folder; you might break the scripts!
-If you already have a folder called 'data' in your server folder, make sure you either rename or delete it before running your server with the scripts for the first time, or else it won't initialise and, therefore, won't work.
+If you already have a folder called `data` in your server folder, make sure you either rename or delete it before running your server with the scripts for the first time, or else it won't initialise and, therefore, won't work.

+You will also need to put the `bansites.txt` and `proxy_list.txt` files from the [po-server-goodies](https://github.com/po-devs/po-server-goodies) repository in your server folder.
+The scripts will read these and use them when they initialise.

 By default, channels are not registered, so you will have to register the permanent channels yourself, including the main channel.
 For this reason you should, if your server is new, decide your main channel name before registering it; if you want to change your main channel name, you will have to register it again.